Universal Deformation Rings of Finitely Generated Gorenstein-Projective Modules over Finite Dimensional Algebras: (Uni)versal Deformation Rings of Finitely Generated Gorenstein-Projective Modules and Singular Equivalences of Morita Type

 \section{(Uni)versal Deformation Rings of Finitely Generated Gorenstein-Projective Modules and Singular Equivalences of Morita Type}

-The aim of this section is to prove Theorem \ref{thm01}(iii).
-Let $\Gamma$ be another finite dimensional $\k$-algebra. \begin{remark} The concept of singular equivalence of Morita type was further generalized by Z. Wang in \cite{wang}, where the concept of {\it singular equivalence of Morita type with level} is introduced.
-Moreover, in \cite[Prop.
-2.6]{skart}, \O. Skarts{\ae}terhagen proved that if two algebras are singularly equivalent of Morita type, then they are also singularly equivalent of Morita type with level.
+The aim of this section is to prove Theorem \ref{thm01} (iii).
+Let $\A$ and $\Gamma$ be two finite dimensional $\k$-algebras. \begin{remark} The concept of singular equivalence of Morita type, as given in Definition \ref{defi:3.2}, was further generalized by Z. Wang in \cite{wang}, where the concept of {\it singular equivalence of Morita type with level} is introduced.
+It was proved by \O. Skarts{\ae}terhagen in \cite[Prop.
+2.6]{skart} that if ${_\Gamma}X_\A$ and ${_\A}Y_\Gamma$ are bimodules that induce a singular equivalence of Morita type, then they induce a singular equivalence of Morita type with level.
 Therefore, it follows from \cite[Lemma.
 3.6]{skart} that if ${_\Gamma}X_\A$ and ${_\A}Y_\Gamma$ are bimodules which induce a singular equivalence of Morita type between two finite-dimensional Gorenstein $\k$-algebras $\A$ and $\Gamma$ as in Definition \ref{defi:3.2}, then the functors